 There will be 3 different planting dates and 5 seeding rates arranged in a split-plot design with 4 replications, with planting date being main plot, and seeding rates sub-plots.
 Planting populations will include the rate commonly used by many growers in the area, 310,000 live seeds/a, and two populations over and under that recommendation.
 Yield responses will be plotted against the actual number of plants/ac, taken from mid-season stand counts, using the non-linear asymptotic regression model.
 Yield components including number of plants per acre, pods per plant, seeds per pod, and seed size will also be collected and analyzed using Pearson correlation analysis.

-Double cropping field pea and grain sorghum
+Double cropping field pea with grain sorghum and other crops

 Poor seed germination derailed experiments in 2017.
 Will be completed again in 2018 and 2019.
 During 2017, emergence of the crop was around 20% despite having high germination tests.
 After collecting emergence data and soil moisture data, it was determined that the data would have minimal importance and would not hold up to peer review due to the poor stand.
 Therefore, it was determined that resources would be preserved to conduct the experiment in 2018 and 2019.
 The early planting date at two locations of the agronomic study were just planted on March 8 and March 9.